MyNixOS website logo

 CRANstatus metacrandownloads R-CMD-check Codecov testcoverage

-You won’t need the package if you…
+You probably do not need this package if you…

-But you might find the package useful if you want to…
+You might find the package useful if you want to…

 • use optimizers for both minimization and maximization,